VDA 5050 Explained – An Overview of the Evolving AGV Communication Standard

 When will VDA 5050 next be updated?

-The VDMA is planning to release either version 2.1 or 3.0 (to be confirmed which) in Q1, 2023.
+The VDMA is planning to release either version 2.1 in 2024.

 Got a question?